Anna (video game): Plot

-Depending on the player's actions throughout the game, the protagonist will either: leave the sawmill before or after being cursed by going too far in; be overcome by his dwindling sanity and find himself expelled from the house; be told to leave before entering the temple due to a lack of knowledge; be overcome by his obsession and find himself permanently trapped in the temple with Anna's statue, glad that she is with him; or endure the sabot maker's fate by following in his footsteps.
-If the player decides to go with the latter, the protagonist's consciousness will be trapped in a wooden mannequin found within the sawmill.
-A post-credits scene is unlocked if the player finds every observation, uncovering a fresco of Anna next to the Zoroastrian spirit of destruction, Angra Mainyu previously hidden behind a locked cabinet.
+Depending on the player's actions throughout the game, the protagonist will either: leave the sawmill before or after being cursed by going too far in, be overcome by his dwindling sanity and find himself expelled from the house, be told to leave before entering the temple due to a lack of knowledge; be overcome by his obsession and find himself permanently trapped in the temple with Anna's statue, glad that she is with him; or endure the sabot maker's fate by following in his footsteps.
+If the player decides to go with the latter, the protagonist's consciousness will be trapped in one of the many wooden mannequins found within the sawmill.
+A post-credits scene is unlocked if the player finds every observation, uncovering a fresco of Anna next to the Zoroastrian spirit of destruction, Angra Mainyu (whose connection to Anna is ambiguously hinted at throughout the game) previously hidden behind a locked cabinet.

 Development

 Dreampainters, the development studio, based the story on legends from the Val D'Ayas region of Italy, particularly one about a sawmill where a lumberjack killed his family.
 They claimed that the game's focus was on mystery-solving and exploration, with the player being able to discover the plot at their own pace.
 One of Anna's particularly infamous features, the ability to pick up any object (no matter if it will be used later on in the game), was apparently based on the developers' hatred for adventure games and cartoons where the important objects were made more obvious to the viewer.

 Anna would reportedly have a feature whereby the game would interpret the player's actions to try and scare them; for example, if a player focused on a particular object for too long, that object would appear more often.
 However, no such feature appeared in the game.
 Dreampainters also claimed that the extent of the protagonist's descent into madness would determine the ending, but the ending was actually determined by when the player decided to leave the sawmill.